- What Are eBay Motors Scams?

 - Frequently Asked Questions

-The best way to protect yourself from eBay Motors scams is to always see the car in person before you hand over any money.
+The best way to protect yourself from an eBay Motors scam is always to see the car in person before you hand over any money.
 Although there are cases where this may be impossible (e.g., if you're out of town), it's still recommended as there are plenty of scammers just waiting to take your money.

-You see a car on eBay that you may want to purchase.
-The seller convinces you to make an impulsive buy and send them money for the car before getting the chance to ask questions or inspect the vehicle.
-Once the seller receives the money, they stop communicating with you and never send you the car.
-Not only do you not have a car, but you are now short of what you paid for the vehicle—you've fallen victim to an eBay Motors scam.
+You're interested in buying a car online, and find one on eBay that you may want to purchase.
+Unfortunately, the seller convinces you to send them money for the car before getting the chance to ask questions or inspect the vehicle.
+Once the seller receives the money, they stop all contact with you and never send you the car.

-1. An eBay Motors Seller Gets Pushy About a Sale
+An eBay Motors Seller Gets Pushy About a Car Sale

-After reaching out to a seller on eBay Motors to purchase their vehicle, they seem enthusiastic and responsive.
 They answer your questions but try to pressure you into making an impulse purchase before even seeing the car in person.
-They may tell you they have other interested buyers or have to get it sold right away because they're moving or having some sort of timeline to sell the car.
+They may say they have other interested buyers or need to sell it right away because they're moving or need the money urgently.

 Once you agree to purchase the car, the seller will immediately ask for payment.
-They may allow you to complete a transaction through eBay, but they'll more likely convince you to pay them with gift cards, cash, internet currency like Bitcoin, or a wire transfer.
+They may allow you to complete the transaction through eBay, but they'll more likely convince you to pay them with:

 Thank you for buying my car.
-I want to sell as quickly as possible because my mother is very sick and I need the money.
-You can pay with Walmart Gift Cards as it is easiest for us.
+I want to sell as quickly as possible because my mother is very sick and I need the money, so you're getting a good deal.
+You can purchase gift cards from Walmart and pay us with those as it is easiest for us.
 Please send immediately and I will have the car shipped to you.

 Thank you for your understanding to not see the vehicle first as my mother is sick and I cannot show it to you.

-3. You Send the Money, But the Car Never Arrives
+You Send the Money, But You Never Get the Car

-Before you agree to buy a car on eBay Motors and hand over any sum of money, look out for these red flags that may signal you're dealing with an eBay Motors scammer:
+Before you agree to buy a car hand over money, look out for these red flags of an eBay Motors scam:

-- Vague post that has a lot of errors.
+- A vague post containing a lot of errors.

-- Request for payment outside of eBay's system.
+- Requests for payment outside of eBay's system.